All ingredients are individually packaged, but our central facility

 Finish the Flatbreads

 Set par-baked flatbreads on a clean work surface.
-Divide sauce, tomato slices, and prosciutto between flatbreads.
-Top with dollops of mashed burrata.
+Divide sauce, tomato slices, and prosciutto evenly between flatbreads.
+Top with dollops of burrata.

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.